 This valuation basket suggests US equities are over 20% above their 15-year average, an average that is itself elevated relative to longer histories.
 So while the CAPE may be overstating US valuations, equities are expensive on most measures.
 As the chart indicates, other regions are less expensive using our basket.
 Europe is the next most richly valued.
 UK and Pacific ex Japan are fair value, with Japan and emerging markets cheap.

-UK US Europe ex UK
+Fig. 10.12: US, UK, Europe ex UK equity valuations (%) compared to 15-year average, 0% = fair value

 Source: ASI, Bloomberg, July 2018.

-Note: Chart shows the level of ASI's equity valuation basket versus its 15-year average.
+Note: Char, shows the level of ASI's equity valuation basket versus its 15-year average.
 Underlying Price/Sales have been adjusted for structural changes to profit margins.